digital-botanical-gardens-initiative/dendron-dbgi/vault/Bioblitz.Vinesch-Bioblitz.md

 ### What should I do prior to the event ?

-- Prepare my stuff (see [[bioblitz.checklist]]), and make sure to have all the necessary equipment for the field trip.
+- Prepare my stuff (see [[Bioblitz.Vinesch-Bioblitz.checklist]]), and make sure to have all the necessary equipment for the field trip.

 - Some software to fetch and account to create.
-See [[bioblitz.software]].
+See [[Bioblitz.Vinesch-Bioblitz.software]].

 https://github.com/orgs/digital-botanical-gardens-initiative/projects/2